architecture/network

 SlabPopulateResult

-Result of scanning and populating optional gain/plastic slab arrays.
+Result of scanning and populating optional gain and plastic typed-array slab buffers.

 SlabWriteArrays